oceanprotocol/ocean-node/README.md

 `export PRIVATE_KEY="your_private_key_here"`

+The `PRIVATE_KEY` is the only mandatory environmental variable.
 Additional configurations can be set as needed.

 For all available configurations, refer to the [Environment Variables](docs/envs.md) documentation.